Shadow-Government/MinestomLauncher/README.md

 ![Java 17](https://img.shields.io/badge/language-Java%2017-9B599A.svg?label=language&style=for-the-badge&logo=github&logoColor=ff6c32&labelColor=ffffff&color=ff76b6)
 [![GitHub license](https://img.shields.io/github/license/The-Crown-Studios/MinestomLauncher?label=license&style=for-the-badge&logo=gitbook&logoColor=ff6c32&labelColor=ffffff&color=ff76b6)](https://github.com/The-Crown-Studios/MinestomLauncher/blob/main/LICENSE)

-Minestom Launcher is a Java software that runs a [Minestom](https://minestom.net/) server like you would do with Bukkit/Sponge/Quilt one.
+Minestom Launcher is a Java software that runs a [Minestom](https://minestom.net/) server like you would do with Bukkit/Sponge/Quilt.

 ![alt text](.github/showcase.png)

 # Download
-It's simple as installing a spigot server: you must download the jar from the tags section on this GitHub page and then run the jar like you would do with the spigot one.
+It's simple as installing a bukkit server: you must download the jar from the tags section on this GitHub page and then run the jar like you would do with the bukkit one.
 Obviously you can always clone the repo and build the launcher yourself.

 # Minestom Configuration
-After the first start you will notice that a file named `server.json` will be created, this file is the equivalent of the server.properties for the bukkit servers.
+After the first start you will notice that a file named `server.json` will be created, this file is the equivalent of the `server.properties` for the Bukkit servers.
 You can change anything you need for your server, even the `tps` (`ticks per second`), but the value must be between 20 and 120.

 ```json